The Origins of Black Bart

 In 1849, he and a couple of brothers headed west to make their fortunes in the California Gold Rush.
-Alas, others found the nuggets and gold dust and the Boles boys came away empty handed.
+Alas, others found the nuggets and gold dust, and the Boles boys came away empty-handed.

-Charles did a stint in the Union Army during the civil war, got wounded, and then went looking for gold again.
+Charles did a stint in the Union Army during the Civil War, got wounded, and then went looking for gold again.

-Change of Career
+Black Bart's Change of Career

 Boles had married Mary Johnson in 1854 and sired four children (some sources say two).
 He was away on a gold-hunting foray in 1871 when he wrote to his wife saying he had been badly treated by some Wells Fargo men.
-They had, he wrote, tried to elbow their way into a mine he was working and when he refused to cut them in they sabotaged his operation.
+They had, he wrote, tried to elbow their way into a mine he was working, and when he refused to cut them in, they sabotaged his operation.

-In the letter to his wife, he swore revenge against the company and Mary Boles never heard directly from him again.
+In the letter to his wife, he swore revenge against the company, and Mary Boles never heard directly from him again.

 On July 26, 1875, stagecoach driver John Shine was urging his plodding horses through a mountain pass called Funk Hill outside of Copperopolis in Northern California.
 A man waving a 12-gauge shotgun stepped out in front of the coach.
-He had a flour sack over his head with holes cut for his eyes and a stylish derby hat on top of the ensemble.
+He had a flour sack over his head with holes cut out for his eyes and a stylish derby hat on top of the ensemble.

-We have to allow that the tale and dialogue has been liberally embroidered over the years, but it dovetails with Black Bart’s modus operandi.
+We have to allow that the tale and dialogue have been liberally embroidered over the years, but it dovetails with Black Bart’s modus operandi.
 For, of course, the Funk Hill villain was indeed Black Bart.

 According to Wells Fargo, he scored $348 that day, or about $7,000 in today’s money.

 Driver Shine returned to the scene of the crime to retrieve the strongbox after Black Bart had escaped with the money.
-He was somewhat shaken to see those rifles still pointed at him but, on closer inspection, they turned out to be cleverly positioned sticks.
+He was somewhat shaken to see those rifles still pointed at him, but on closer inspection, they turned out to be cleverly positioned sticks.

-The Legend Builds
+The Black Bart Legend Builds

 The Funk Hill robbery was the first of at least 27 others, all targeted at Wells Fargo, until his run ended in 1883.